-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

-AudioCARE Enterprise Production (AEP-C) is a Commercial Off The Shelf (COTS) system comprised of telephony, text, email, and web applications that enhance patient communications for VA Health facilities.
+AudioCARE Enterprise Production - Cerner (AEP-C) is a Commercial Off The Shelf (COTS) system comprised of telephony, text, email, and web applications that enhance patient communications for VA Health facilities.
 The system is integrated with the Department of Defense (DoD) Healthcare Management System Modernization (DHMSM) Electronic Health Record (EHR) System and the VA facility's phone switch.
 AEP-C's system increase the efficiency in handling routine patient requests and providing self-help tools accessible 24x7 for pharmacy refills, status checks, renewal requests, and medication education.

 AEP-C can automatically deliver important notifications to engage with patients and provide important healthcare information while obtaining important patient's feedback during the notification.
-VA-initiated communications include preventive care notifications and surveys; prescription ready for pickup; etc. Outgoing notifications can be triggered at user-defined parameter options for each application to allow for direct control over the time the notifications are made and the nature of the information provided
+VA-initiated communications include preventive care notifications and surveys; prescription ready for pickup; etc. Outgoing notifications can be triggered at user-defined parameter options for each application to allow for direct control over the time the notifications are made and the nature of the information provided.